India rejects U.N. official's criticism of sanitation drive

-MUMBAI, Nov 12 (Thomson Reuters Foundation) - The Indian government has rejected criticism of its ambitious sanitation programme by a United Nations official who said lower-caste communities had their rights violated by being left to clean toilets built in a nationwide drive.
+MUMBAI (Thomson Reuters Foundation) - The Indian government has rejected criticism of its ambitious sanitation program by a United Nations official who said lower-caste communities had their rights violated by being left to clean toilets built in a nationwide drive.

 Prime Minister Narendra Modi launched the Swachh Bharat Abhiyan, or Clean India Mission, with much fanfare after he took office in 2014.
 The main aim is to eliminate open defecation by October 2019 by building individual and public toilets.